overte-org/overte-docs-sphinx/docs/source/host/server-setup/linux-server.md

 # Host a Domain from a Local or Cloud Linux Server

-The Vircadia packages can help you get your own domain up and running quickly.
+The Overte packages can help you get your own domain up and running quickly.

 ## Installation

-You can run these same commands on an existing Vircadia domain to upgrade it if the original domain was installed using the package.
+You can run these same commands on an existing Overte domain to upgrade it if the original domain was installed using the package.
 Packages are currently available for the following distributions:

 ### Ubuntu Server 18.04 LTS